Full list of Nuggets

 There is often debate about the time limit between placing fresh concrete against fresh concrete already placed and compacted i.e. minimising the risk of a cold joint being formed.

-The Specification for Highway Works clause 1710 part 3 takes a rigid approach in stating:
+The Specification for Highway Works clause 1710 section 3 takes a rigid approach in stating:

 Fresh concrete shall not be placed against in situ concrete that has been in position for more than 30 minutes unless a construction joint is formed.....